-What You Need to Know About Educational, Guidance, School, or Vocational Counselor
+What Does it Take to Be an Educational, Guidance, School, or Vocational Counselor?

 Career Description Counsel individuals and provide group educational and vocational guidance services.

 List of Educational or Vocational Counselor Job Duties

 - Refer qualified counselees to employers or employment services for job placement.